Grief and Children

-A child who is frightened about attending a funeral should not be forced to go; however, honoring or remembering the person in some way, such as lighting a candle, saying a prayer, making a scrapbook, reviewing photographs, or telling a story may be helpful.
+A child who is frightened about attending a funeral should not be forced to go, but a plan to honor or remember the person in some way, such as lighting a candle, saying a prayer, making a scrapbook, reviewing photographs, or telling a story, may be helpful to your child's grief process.
 Children should be allowed to express feelings about their loss and grief in their own way.

-Once children accept the death, they are likely to display their feelings of sadness on and off over a long period of time, and often at unexpected moments.
+Once children accept the death, they are likely to display their feelings of sadness on and off over a long period of time, especially around special times such as birthdays and holidays, but also at unexpected moments.
 The surviving relatives should spend as much time as possible with the child, making it clear that the child has permission to show his or her feelings openly or freely.

 The person who has died was essential to the stability of the child's world, and anger is a natural reaction.
 The anger may be revealed in boisterous play, nightmares, irritability, or a variety of other behaviors.
 Often the child will show anger towards the surviving family members.

 After a parent dies, many children will act younger than they are.
-The child may temporarily become more infantile; demand food, attention and cuddling; and talk baby talk.
+The child may temporarily become more infantile, need attention and cuddling, make unreasonable demands for food, talk baby talk, and even start wetting their beds at night.
 Younger children frequently believe they are the cause of what happens around them.
-A young child may believe a parent, grandparent, brother, or sister died because he or she had once wished the person dead when they were angry.
+A young child may believe a parent, grandparent, brother, or sister died because he or she had once wished the person dad when they were angry.
 The child feels guilty or blames him or herself because the wish came true.

 Children who are having serious problems with grief and loss may show one or more of these signs: